 Come join Lawrence Livermore National Laboratory (LLNL) where we apply science and technology to make the world a safer place; now one of 2020 Best Places toWork by Glassdoor!

-We have multiple openings for Applied Physicists/Engineers with an emphasis on accelerator technology.
+We have an opening for an Applied Physicist/Engineer with an emphasis on accelerator technology.
 You will execute a variety of complex accelerator-based experiments with a focus on design, optics, diagnostics, simulations, induction, and other technically challenging problems.
 You will travel as necessary to interact with sponsors and customers.
 This position is in the National Security Engineering Division (NSED), within the Engineering Directorate.

-Essential Duties - Independently develop and assess accelerator design and diagnostics, provide advanced analysis and solution to complex problems that may not be well defined. - Serve as the primary technical contact on a multidisciplinary team to guide analysis activities and lead the design of accelerator-based experiments.
-Write regular progress reports and prepare written analyses and verbal briefings that capture and communicate research results. - Maintain an awareness of technical literature in assigned areas. - Publish research results in peer-reviewed scientific or technical journals and present results at external conferences, seminars, and/or technical meetings. - Travel as necessary to interact with collaborators, sponsors and customers and conduct experiments. - Adhere to the highest standards of personal and facility safety in performing tests and experiments. - Perform other duties as assigned.
+Essential Duties - Assess accelerator designs and diagnostics, provide analysis and solutions to complex problems assigned. - Serve on a multidisciplinary team to assist in the design and testing of accelerator-based experiments. - Prepare regular progress reports, written analyses and verbal briefings that capture and communicate research results to team lead. - Maintain an awareness of technical literature in assigned areas. - Publish research results in peer-reviewed scientific or technical journals and present results at external conferences, seminars, and/or technical meetings. - Travel as necessary to interact with collaborators, sponsors and customers and conduct experiments. - Adhere to the highest standards of personal and facility safety in performing tests and experiments. - Perform other duties as assigned.

-Qualifications - PhD degree in physics, engineering, or a related field or the equivalent combination of education and related experience. - Significant experience in and advanced knowledge of accelerator physics. - Demonstrated record of leading advanced top-quality research in relevant areas of physics and engineering. - Significant experience working effectively and independently in a multidisciplinary, team-oriented research environment. - Demonstrated self-motivation and initiative in addressing challenging problems. - Ability to travel. - Advanced verbal and written communication and presentation skills necessary to author advanced technical and scientific reports, publications, invited papers, and to deliver scientific presentations and provide advice to management.
+Qualifications - Masters degree in Physics, Engineering, or a related field or the equivalent combination of education and related experience. - Experience with and knowledge of accelerator systems or related field such as diagnostics, pulsed power, vacuum engineering, etc. - Ability to exhibit self-motivation and initiative in addressing challenging problems. - Ability to travel. - Proficient verbal and written communication and presentation skills necessary to author technical and scientific reports, publications, invited papers, and to deliver scientific presentations and provide advice to management.

 Pre-Employment Drug Test: External applicant(s) selected for this position will be required to pass a post-offer, pre-employment drug test.
 This includes testing for use of marijuana as Federal Law applies to us as a Federal Contractor.